hsaffrey/rmr/README.md

 # rmr

-Run Maggie Run is the best band in the world and of course it therefore needs a backend to keep all of their data.
+Run Maggie Run is the best band in the world and of course it therefore needs a backend to keep all of their data such as albums, songs and song writers.

 ## Technologies Used: